-- 1. Complete the curricular requirements prescribed in the catalog for the degree program that is chosen.
+- Complete the curricular requirements prescribed in the catalog for the degree program that is chosen.
 The student is subject to the curricular requirements in the catalog in effect at the time of entrance into the University.
 A student whose enrollment has been interrupted and who is readmitted is subject to the catalog in effect at the time of readmission.
 If a degree is not completed within six years, the student may be subject to the requirements in the current catalog. - 2.
 Earn the number of semester hours prescribed in the catalog for the degree that is pursued. - 3.
 For the Bachelor of Science (B.S.) degree, a student must successfully complete at least 25% of the total number of required semester hours at Point University.
 For the Associate of Arts (A.A.) degree, a student must successfully complete at least 30 semester hours at Point University.
-The minimum number of semester hours required at Point University are the last 25% earned for the degree.
+Normally, the minimum number of semester hours required at Point University are the last hours earned for the degree.
 NOTE: A student enrolled in a BS program may transfer a maximum of 60 semester credit hours from a 2-year college and a maximum of 90 semester credit hours from a 4-year college or university.
 AA students may transfer no more than 30 semester hours.
 Students should remember that CLEP exam credits are treated as transfer credits which may affect the number of hours that can be transferred from a 2- or 4-year college/university. - 4.
-Attain a cumulative grade point average of at least 2.00 for any degree. - 5.
-The last eight weeks of the program, a student will be enrolled in GRAD 400.
-This class charges the graduation fee and allows a student to be entered into the learning system to receive all current and important graduation information.
-The graduation application, available on the Point website, must be turned in two months prior to graduation. - 6.
+Attain a cumulative grade point average of at least 2.00 for any degree.

+- 5. Provide an application for graduation to the Registrar.
+The completed application must be turned in by the appropriate deadlines as published for each graduation session and be accompanied by the graduation fee set for that academic year.
+If the student does not complete the requirements for graduation, a new application will be required, plus the amount of any graduation fee increase(s) since the initial application.
+If the student's enrollment is interrupted after an application for graduation is made, the student is subject to the University's readmission processes and policies and a new application for graduation must be submitted. - 6.
 The student must complete both the Bible Content Test and the ETS Proficiency Profile (no fees are assessed to the student for these tests) which are used as exit exams for institutional effectiveness research and do not affect student GPAs.
-Other tests might be required in the future to measure and improve the quality of the program. - 7.
-Meet all financial obligations or make satisfactory arrangements for payment with the Student Accounts Office.
+Other tests might be required in the future to measure and improve the quality of the Access program. - 7.
+Meet all financial obligations or make satisfactory arrangements for payment with the Business Office.
 Diplomas will not be awarded and transcripts will not be released if a student owes money to the University.